cypherpepe/socket-protocol/README.md

 By running the deployment script, we deployed three key contracts.

-### Deployer Contract - Your Counter Onchain Deployer Contract
+### Deployer Contract - Manage your chain-abstracted contract deployments

 This contract: